 If you have any concerns regarding a child at Broadstone Middle School, please ask to speak to:

-Amber Barter (Acting Head of School), Nadine Bowra (Inclusion Manager) or Dawn Wilks (Executive Head)
+Jade Palmer (Head of School), Nadine Bowra (Inclusion Manager) or Dawn Wilks (Executive Head)

 Safeguarding Policies and Government Documents